-If you are taking your own bike to Spain then you should be aware that not all trains will accept bikes on board, you will need to double check at the time of booking your ticket on RENFE – as some intercity trains do not allow it whereas others do.
-Here is a guide to teh types of trains and which usually allow bikes: RENFE runs local (Cercanías), regional (regional), medium distance (media distancia), long distance and sleeper trains.
+If you are taking your own bike to Spain then you should be aware that not all trains will accept bikes on board, you will need to double-check at the time of booking your ticket on RENFE – as some intercity trains do not allow it whereas others do.
+Here is a guide to the types of trains and which usually allow bikes: RENFE runs local (Cercanías), regional (regional), medium distance (media Distancia), long-distance and sleeper trains.

-Media Distancia are probabaly the most useful trains for cyclists as they cover relatively long distances.
+Media Distancia is probably the most useful trains for cyclists as they cover relatively long distances.
 They are quick, often stopping only at major stations, and do allow bikes onboard.
 It is, however, necessary to obtain a special ticket for your bike which you can do at the station.
 The ticket is free.
-Most media distancia trains have space for three bikes and it is rare for these to be full.
-If it is full, or you don’t have a ticket for your bike, it is up to the discretion of the guard if he will let you and the bike onboard.
+Most media Distancia trains have space for three bikes and it is rare for these to be full.
+If it is full, or you don’t have a ticket for your bike, it is up to the discretion of the guard if he will let you and the bike on board.
 Most will turn a blind eye, but you may have to stand by your bike for the length of the journey.

-Renfe operate several fast trains (AVE, Avant, Civia) which do not allow any bikes onboard.
-There is not much room to store bikes on these trains so if you did somehow manage to get on, you would be stood with it in an aisle for the journey – not ideal!
-It is possible to take a bike as luggage on these trains – if it is secured in a box or bike bag you should have no problem getting it on.
+Renfe operates several fast trains (AVE, Avant, Civia) which do not allow any bikes onboard.
+There is not much room to store bikes on these trains so if you did somehow manage to get on, you would be standing with it in an aisle for the journey, not ideal.
+It is possible to take a bike as luggage on these trains as long as it is secured in a box or bike bag you should have no problem getting it on.